Datsun truck: Datsun 320

-In August 1961 the new 320 series was released.
+In August 1961 the new 320 Series was released.
 It was produced until 1965 in three series (320–322).
-The 320 series underpinnings were largely inherited from the earlier 120/220, although with clear improvements and using body panels and overall design language of the new 310-series Bluebird.
+The 320 Series' underpinnings were largely inherited from the earlier 120/220, although with clear improvements and using body panels and overall design language of the new 310-series Bluebird.
 It used the Nissan E-1 engine which had already been seen in the earlier 223.
 This engine produced 60 PS.
 Nissan updated the larger commercially focused Nissan Junior in 1962.

-All Datsun trucks kept the A-arm torsion bar front suspension with leaf-sprung rear ends and had a 1/2 ton load capacity.
+All Datsun trucks kept the A-arm torsion bar front suspension with leaf-spring rear ends and had a 1/2 ton load capacity.
 Rear end gearing was a low 4.875:1 along with a four-speed transmission; as a result, the 320 was not freeway friendly above 60 mph.
 Fender emblems showed "Datsun 1200" and "60 HP" ("55ps" for models sold in Japan) with a "Datsun" emblem on the front nose of the hood.

 Available body styles include a single cab "truck" (320), a long wheelbase single cab truck (G320), a double cab "pickup" with flush sides (U320), and a three-door "van" (V320).
 Though described (and taxed) as a van in the Japanese market, the V320 is essentially a two-door station wagon.
 The 320 came in two cab and bed versions: Regular, and as the N320 "Sports Pick-Up" (1963–65) variation which is a rarer (around 1,000 produced) version with the cab and bed of a one-piece design.
 Its back half is greatly different than that of the standard, separate bed 320 pick-up; it uses much of the rear sheet metal and the taillights from the V320 Light Van.

 Bed and luggage space were in addition to the expansion, with the support of the market characteristics and the robust chassis engine was easy to handle, it was a best seller in the truck market segment.

-The chassis was also a sales hit 310 in the reinforcement of the type Datsun Bluebird 310, a variation of the same series, in which the X-members plus a reinforcement of the Fairlady roadster of the S310-type CSP311.
-It was also used for the new Silvia coupé.
+The 310 chassis was also a sales hit with the reinforcement of the Datsun Bluebird 310, a variation of the same series, in which the X-members plus a reinforcement of the Fairlady Roadster of the S310-Type CSP311.
+It was also used for the new Nissan Silvia coupé.

-In 1964 the 320 underwent minor changes.
-After having adding the failed Light Stout, Toyota took over Hino's Briska and then continued with the Hilux.
-Mazda also competed in this segment, with the Mazda B-Series.
+In 1964, the 320 underwent minor changes.
+Having added the failed Light Stout, Toyota took over Hino's Briska and then continued with the Hilux.
+Mazda also competed in this segment with the Mazda B-Series.
 In 1960, Nissan assumed operations of the Minsei Diesel Industries, Ltd., renaming the company as Nissan Diesel Motor Co., Ltd (now UD Trucks).